lukiffer/haiku/README.md

           # etc
 ```

+- `custom:haiku-global-config` adds a global cog menu to the UI that allows you to select a theme and set other global settings for Haiku.
+Note that this will display only as a cog menu in the bottom right - no card will be rendered.
+- `custom:haiku-room-card` adds a "room" card and renders tiles for each entity included in that card's config.

 ### Alternate Installation

-As an alternate installation, you can extract the `haiku` directory from the NPM package and manually deploy it to your
-Home Assistant instance.
-Be sure to update the `resources` definition in the `ui-lovelace.yaml` file depending on where
-you deploy the `haiku` directory.
+Alternatively, you can download a ZIP archive of the latest [release](https://github.com/lukiffer/haiku/releases) (note you'll download
+the package, not the source files) and copy these to wherever your Home Assistant `www` directory is.

+Also note that you'll need to change the paths from the `ui-lovelace.yaml` file example above to not include a `node_modules` directory.

 ### Customization